shawnyuen/DeepLearningInMedicalImagingAndMedicalImageAnalysis/README.md

 ## 2019
 ### Tumor Detection in Automated Breast Ultrasound Using 3-D CNN and Prioritized Candidate Aggregation IEEE TMI 2018 [[paper]](Tumor Detection in Automated Breast Ultrasound Using 3-D CNN and Prioritized Candidate Aggregation)
+### Automated Detection and Classification of Thyroid Nodules in Ultrasound Images Using Clinical-knowledge-guided Convolutional Neural Networks MedIA 2019 [[paper]]()
+"thyroid"

 ----------------------------------------------------------------------------------------------------------------------------------------
 # X-ray